phueb/WikiCount/README.md

 ```

 One Python pickle file will be saved for each Wikipedia article folder,
- containing a dictionary called `w2df`,
+ containing a list of Python dictionaries,
- which contains information about the number of times a word occurs in one article.
+ each containing information about the number of times a word occurs in one article.

 ## Technical Notes